Kronenbourg Brewery: Kanterbräu

 Kanterbräu is a 4.2% pale lager.

 1664

-Kronenbourg 1664 is a 5.5% pale lager first brewed in 1952.
+Kronenbourg 1664 is a 5.5% (4.6% in the UK) pale lager first brewed in 1952.
 A small amount of the Strisselspalt hop, a French aroma hop from Alsace, is used.
 The main Kronenbourg 1664 brewery (where Kronenbourg also produces almost 300 other beer brands) is in Obernai (France), but the brand is also brewed in the UK by Heineken at its Manchester brewery, in Australia by Coopers, as well as in Ukraine by Carlsberg.